arskell/cell-autom/README.md

 After first execution the application should create the config file.
 Edit it to change cells amount(canvas width(W) and height(H)) and rule(R).

+#### Rule

+In config file there is 'R' line.
+This Is it.
+The rule should be written in S/B format.
+S - stands for "stay"(condition for stay alive), B - "born"(condition to became alive in the next generation).
+For example, The game of life may be described like S23/B3 (order is not matter).

 <img src="https://github.com/arskell/game-of-life/blob/master/screenshot.png" width="400" height="319">